dgaydukov/cert-aws/sa/files/sa.md

 CodeStar - cloud based development service that allows you to build/deploy your code in aws.
 You can quickly set up continuous delivery.
 You also got integration with jira out-of-the-box.
 It's free, you pay for underlying resources (ec2, lambda, s3).
 You can use project dashboard to manage releases and see most recent activity.
 You can start cloud9 directly from CodeStar, and any code you commit in cloud9 automatically goes to CodeStart pipeline and deployed to ec2/beanstalk/s3
+Don't confuse:
+* CodePipeline - running your own CI/CD pipeline with CodeBuild/CodeDeploy/CodeCommit
+* CodeStar - provisions all the necessary services required for a full development pipeline like CodePipeline/CodeBuild/CodeDeploy/CodeCommit
+Although you can create CF template with all ci/cd tools, it's better to use CodeStar for this purpose

 ###### Rekognition
 Rekognition - managed service that allows you to add powerful visual analysis to your app: